How to take integer input in Python

 Numbers: [5, 10, 15]

-List comprehension offers a highly readable and often preferred alternative to map().
-It’s a concise syntax for creating a new list by applying an operation to each item in an existing sequence.
+List comprehension offers a highly readable and Pythonic way to perform this conversion.
+It's a compact syntax for creating a new list by applying an expression to each item in an existing sequence.

-split(',')to turn the input string into a list of string elements. - The list comprehension
+numbers_str.split(',')takes the input string and breaks it into a list of smaller strings using the comma as a separator. - The list comprehension

-[int(x) for x in ...]then iterates through each stringx. - It applies the
+[int(x) for x in ...]then iterates through each stringx, converts it to an integer withint(), and builds a new list from the results.

 Advanced integer input methods